paravela/yolo-clickhouse/README.md

 }
 ```

-## RESPONSE FORMAT
+## Response Format

-Da server will respond with a JSON-RPC response like dis:
+The server will respond with a JSON-RPC response like this:

 ```json
 {